vinicius-pereiradeoliveira/init-quarkus/README.md

 The project: https://quarkus.io/

-This is a simple code for learn Quarkus with Rest-API and persistence in Postgres DB.
+This is a simple code for learning Quarkus with Rest-API and persistence in Postgres DB.

 You will need: